 - Already have dual citizenship or a right of descent ancestry.
 This requires being born into the right family.

-- A work option – typically have a degree in an “in demand” field, which is typically health care or engineering – and obtain a sponsored employment visa.
+- Or a work option – typically have a degree in an “in demand” field, which is typically health care or engineering – and obtain a sponsored employment visa.
 Fewer than 15% of the subjects moved abroad on a work visa, however.

 This chart illustrates the main types of visas used